faros-ai/faros-events-cli/README.md

 ### :book: Event Types

 An event type (e.g. `deployment`, `build`) corresponds to the step of your CI/CD process that you are instrumenting.
-Each event type represents a set of fields (required and optional) that are used to populate a specific set of Faros' canonical models which are then sent to Faros.
+Each event type represents a set of arguments (required and optional) that are used to populate a specific set of Faros' canonical models which are then sent to Faros.
 The event type is the main argument passed to the cli.
-Below are the supported event types with their required and optional fields.
+Below are the supported event types with their required and optional arguments.

-There are two ways that fields can be passed into the script.
+There are two ways that arguments can be passed into the script.
 The first, is via flags.
 The second is via environment variables.
 You may use a combination of these two options.
 If both are set, flags will take precedence over environment variables.

 :pencil: **Note**: By convention, you can switch between using a flag or an environment variable by simply capitalizing the argument name and prefixing it with `FAROS_`.
 For example, `--commit_sha` becomes `FAROS_COMMIT_SHA`, `--vcs_org` becomes `FAROS_VCS_ORG`.

-##### General Fields
+##### General Arguments

 | Argument                     | Description                                                                                                                                                                                                                       | Required | Default                     | Allowed Value |
 | ---------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------- | --------------------------- | ------------- |